untube/1E-videos-reproduction-ms/README.md

-This is a simple commit initialazing the Go Stream Server
+This commit Has the first advances of the videoplayer-ms, at first we just create a simple api and dockerizes it with mongodb